apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 are now extensively enhanced and tested to ensure the underlying components can correctly respond to *refresh* events, when the application context is reloaded once a property is changed.

+### Testing Strategy

+The collection of end-to-end browser tests based on Puppeteer continue to grow to cover more use cases and scenarios.
+At the moment, total number of jobs stands at approximately `306` distinct scenarios.
+The overall test coverage of the CAS codebase is approximately `94%`.

 ## Other Stuff

 - The configuration for the embedded Apache Tomcat is now allowed to create multiple connectors and ports.
 The `secure` and `scheme` attributes are also